TPO Search

 How do I check for TPOs near Balloch?

 Enter your postcode in our search tool to see TPOs near Balloch plotted on an interactive map.
-Balloch falls within Loch Lomond and The Trossachs National Park Authority and West Dunbartonshire Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Balloch?

-Balloch falls within Loch Lomond and The Trossachs National Park Authority and West Dunbartonshire Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Balloch falls within Loch Lomond and The Trossachs National Park Authority, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring West Dunbartonshire Council.

 What happens if I do work on a TPO tree near Balloch?